ROCm/rocSPARSE/docs/how-to/contribute.rst

 When raising a PR in rocSPARSE here are some important things to include:

-1. For each new file in the repository, Please include the licensing header
+1. For each new file in the repository, include the licensing header

 .. code-block:: cpp
     :caption: rocsparse_file_header